RFL-NFTPlatform/nft-factory/README.md

   ### Libraries

    - Ownable is a standard OpenZeppelin contract for access control with an owner role.
-   - SafeMath is a standard OpenZeppelin library for math operations that prevents integer overflows.
    - Pausable Contract module which allows children to implement an emergency stop mechanism that can be triggered by an authorized account.
    - Counters: Provides counters that can only be incremented or decremented by one.
 This can be used e.g. to track the number of elements in a mapping, issuing ERC721 ids, or counting request ids.